frreri/f25d-react-task2/README.md

 ## About this project

 I've organized the components in a way that separates bigger parts, so the navbar related components are under the directories components -> navbar, and the sidebar related components are under components -> sidebar etc.

+<b>In this project i have used both regular CSS-styling and tailwind</b>